aws-samples/sample-secure-transfer-family-code/README.md

 - **Event Source**: aws.guardduty
 - **Detail Type**: GuardDuty Malware Protection Object Scan Result
 - **Filter**: Only processes events for the upload bucket

-## 📋 Prerequisites

-- AWS Account with appropriate permissions (Administrator access recommended for deployment)
-- **GuardDuty enabled** in your AWS account with the latest features
-- **GuardDuty Malware Protection for S3** enabled in your account
-  - This can be enabled in the GuardDuty console under "Protection Plans"
-  - Required for automated malware scanning functionality
-- Valid email address for security notifications (will receive malware alerts)
-- List of allowed IP addresses/CIDR blocks for access control (optional)
-- Sufficient VPC limits in your account (the solution creates a new VPC)
-- Sufficient EIP limits (the solution uses 3 Elastic IPs - 1 for NAT Gateway, 2 for Transfer endpoints)

 ## 🚀 Quick Start